-It also allows tracking the subscriber numbers of major YouTube channels in real-time.
-Bookmark this page if you’re ever wondering how rapidly their favourite channels are expanding.
+It also allows tracking the subscriber numbers of major YouTube channels in real time.
+Bookmark this page if you’re ever wondering how rapidly their favorite channels are expanding.

 - The Effect of YouTube Cleanups on Subscriber Count:

-To put it another way, they only give them the impression that they are more well-liked than they actually are.
+To put it another way, they only give them the impression that they are more well-liked than they are.
 To appear more influential, some YouTubers use the cunning tactic of purchasing bot followers.
-The major reason is that to monetise their channel; users need at least 1,000 members.
+The major reason is that users need at least 1,000 members to monetize their channel.